Published on

 Photo by camilo jimenez on Unsplash

 As mentioned earlier, practice is key.
 You need to develop muscle memory in your fingers, allowing you to instinctively know which key is being pressed without looking at the keyboard.
 After I started practicing touch typing, my speed increased to 75 words per minute within a week.
-I am currently typing at 80 words per minute on average with the best result to be 90 words per minute, but I believe that with consistent practice. it can take me to 100 words per minute.
+Through consistent practice over several months, I now average 95 words per minute, with peak speeds reaching 105 WPM.
 A recommended website for practicing typing is https://monkeytype.com.
-This platform allows you to practice missed keys or focus on slow keypresses.
+This platform offers various typing tests, detailed analytics, and customizable practice sessions focusing on your weak spots.

 Conclusion: